-The audit and investigations team deal with a range of offences committed by employees, contractors or members of the public.
+The Investigation Team deals with a wide range of offences committed by Employees, Contractors or Members of the Public.

 The powers available to us to carry out an investigation will depend on the circumstances.
 Everything we do must be justifiable and proportionate, which will depend on the seriousness of the allegation.